 Miranda, Magden & Miranda Bankruptcy attorneys are proud of who we help.
-Our typical Bankruptcy clients include homeowners trapped in a questionable lending arrangement prior to the housing collapse, middle-class mothers hit by an uninsured driver coming home from work, field laborers that fall short on income despite overtime work, and the family struck by terminal illness, divorce or unemployment.
+We focus primarily on Chapter 7 Bankruptcy cases, concentrating on getting those whose income and asset levels qualify for relief under Chapter 7 of the Federal Bankruptcy Code to the rebuilding phase of their lives as quickly and effectively as possible.
+Our typical Bankruptcy clients include those trapped in questionable lending arrangements prior to the housing collapse, middle-class mothers hit by an uninsured driver coming home from work, laborers that fall short on income despite overtime work, and the family struck by terminal illness, divorce or unemployment.
 No matter the circumstances that led you to the impossible financial situation you are now in, your Miranda, Magden, & Miranda Bankruptcy attorney can help you begin again.
 As foreseen by our country’s founding fathers, the need for hardworking people to have a protected way to start anew, free from debt, and to do so with dignity, is part of who we are.

 Bankruptcy itself is a legal mechanism which allows an honest person or business to petition the federal courts for a supervised system of relief from the debts that they cannot afford to repay.
 Bankruptcy courts grant this relief by first ordering an automatic stay (meaning an immediate halt to all collection activity, lawsuits, and foreclosures by creditors) during the Bankruptcy process.
 With the help of our Bankruptcy attorneys, your case will progress and you will ultimately be granted a discharge order, which eliminates all previously-owed dischargeable debts and gives the petitioner a new financial beginning.